-What Is Laser Eye Surgery for Glaucoma?
+Laser Eye Surgery for Glaucoma.
+Types and Requirements

-Laser Surgery for Patients with glaucoma
+Laser Surgery for Glaucoma Patients

 Patients diagnosed with glaucoma can undergo a laser eye surgery procedure if the prescribed medicines aren’t performing well to treat this type of eye disease.
-For those individuals who aren’t aware what glaucoma is, it is a disease affecting the eyes in which physiologic fluid in the eyes stop flowing properly and backs up like a clogged drain in the sink, causing increased pressure inside the eyes that may lead to damage of the optic nerve and eventually loss of one’s vision.
+For those individuals who aren’t aware what glaucoma is, it is a disease affecting the eyes in which physiologic fluid in the eyes stop flowing properly and backs up like a clogged drain in the sink.
+This is causing increased pressure inside the eyes that may lead to damage of the optic nerve and eventually loss of one’s vision.

-The standard procedure of a laser surgical treatment for glaucoma is to make holes or shrink the clogged areas of the affected eye with the use of a small, top performing laser beam.
+The standard procedure of a laser eye surgery for glaucoma is to make holes or shrink the clogged areas of the affected eye with the use of a small, top performing laser beam.
 The procedure is done by a laser eye surgeon at his/her eye clinic or a reputable laser eye center.
 If both eyes are infected with the disease, the process can be performed at the same time or the other one at a later date and this is considered as outpatient case.
 Patient can see after the procedure, but some side effects like itchiness, sandy feeling and slight inflammation can be felt for a few days after surgery.
 Patients may also become sensitive to light and have blurry vision, but are temporary and eye will be back to normal once the healing progress is complete.
 Some glaucoma medicines are also given to patients after the surgery.

 What are the factors to consider if a patient with glaucoma is a suitable candidate for a laser surgery?